New System FAQ

 Libraries will be able to start scheduling new surveys on May 1.
 Beginning May 1, the new survey and report builder tools will be available, and libraries will be able to access their data and reports from any new surveys.
 You are discouraged from scheduling new surveys before May 1.
 However, libraries will may download the paper surveys now and enter responses after May 1.

 What is the cut-off date for entering survey data into the old system?

 All survey data must be entered in the old system by midnight Central Time on Sunday, April 30.

 I’ve scheduled a survey beyond the cut-off date of April 30.
 How should I proceed?

-If you have scheduled surveys past the April 30 cut-off date, please log into ProjectOutcome.org and change the survey’s end date by taking the following steps:
+If you have scheduled surveys and programs past the April 30 cut-off date, please log into ProjectOutcome.org and change the survey’s end date by taking the following steps: